-UNIFORM COMPLAINT POLICY AND PROCEDURES
+UNIFORM COMPLAINT POLICY "UCP" AND PROCEDURES

-Ocean Charter School ("OCS" or "Charter School") complies with applicable federal and state laws and regulations.
+Ocean Charter School ("OCS") complies with applicable federal and state laws and regulations.
 OCS is the local agency primarily responsible for compliance with federal and state laws and regulations governing educational programs.
-Pursuant to this policy, persons responsible for compliance and/or conducting investigations shall be knowledgeable about the laws and programs, which they are assigned to investigate.
+Pursuant to this policy, persons responsible for compliance and/or conducting investigations shall be knowledgeable about the laws and programs that they are assigned to investigate.